 The University Archives maintains a complete run of Wright State University Catalogs, which contain descriptions of all courses offered at Wright State from 1964 to present.
 Course catalogs between 1964 and 2012 are available online in CORE Scholar: Academic Course Catalogs.

-The collection of alternative student newspapers is comprised of 43 various newspapers with duplicate copies.
-The alternative papers were created by students to have a voice of their own since they felt that the official school paper did not fully represent them.
+The collection of alternative Wright State University newspapers is comprised of 43 various newspapers with duplicate copies.
+The alternative papers were created by students, faculty and staff to have a voice of their own since they felt that the official school paper was not fully representative of their viewpoints.
 The papers are illustrated and at times express extreme or radical viewpoints.
-The papers offer a rare view inside the student body during the early years of WSU.
-The alternative student newspapers are available online in CORE Scholar: Alternative Student Newspapers.
+The papers offer a rare view inside the student body, faculty, and staff during the early years of WSU.
+The alternative newspapers are available online in CORE Scholar: Alternative Newspapers.

 This collection consists of Wright State University Board of Trustees meeting minutes and indexes.
 The years 1967 to 1977 are currently available online at CORE Scholar: Board of Trustees Minutes.